webiny/Framework/src/Webiny/Component/Bootstrap/README.md

 Almost every component within Webiny Framework, takes a configuration file.
 That file defines the initial component data, and how the component should be constructed.

 The `Bootstrap` component handles this initialization process automatically.
-If you place a configuration file, with a name matching a Webiny Framework component, the component will be initialized upon the application boot time and will be immediately available for usage in your application code.
+If you create a configuration file, with a name matching a Webiny Framework component, the component will be initialized upon the application boot time and will be immediately available for usage in your application code.